Table of Contents

 LiPo batteries offer plenty of power and runtime for us radio control enthusiasts, but that power and runtime comes at a price.
 LiPo batteries are capable of catching fire if not used properly - they are much more delicate than the older NiMH/NiCd batteries.
 The problem comes from the chemistry of the battery itself.

-Lithium-Polymer batteries contain, quite obviously, lithium.
-Lithium is an alkali metal, meaning it reacts with water and combusts.
-Lithium also combusts when reacting with oxygen, but only when heated.
-The process of using the battery, in the sometimes extreme ways that we do in the R/C world, causes there to be excess atoms of Oxygen and excess atoms of Lithium on either end (be it the cathode or anode) of the battery.
+Lithium-Polymer batteries contain lithium, an alkali metal, which reacts with water and combusts.
+When heated, Lithium also combusts when reacting with oxygen.
+The process of using the battery, in the sometimes extreme ways that we do in the R/C world, causes there to be excess atoms of Oxygen and excess atoms of Lithium on either end (the cathode or anode) of the battery.
 This can and does cause Lithium Oxide (Li2O) to build up on the anode or cathode.
-Lithium Oxide is basically corrosion, albeit of the lithium kind; not iron oxide, which is otherwise known as "rust".
+Lithium Oxide is basically lithium corrosion, or lithium “rust”.
 The Li2O causes the internal resistance of the battery to increase.
-Internal resistance is best described as the measure of opposition that a circuit presents to the passage of current.
 The practical result of higher internal resistance is that the battery will heat up more during use.